patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/developer-resources/dark-theme-handbook.md

 Dark theme can also be applied based on the browser’s `prefers-color-scheme` media query.
 When using this method, we recommend using JavaScript to detect the media query and apply the `pf-[version]-theme-dark` class.
 This allows you to manipulate a single class in order to toggle dark theme based on user preference.
 [Adam Argyle wrote a great article](https://web.dev/building-a-theme-switch-component/#javascript) on using JavaScript to manage dark theme preference, using the `prefers-color-scheme` media query alongside a manual button that toggles dark theme.

-[Our token resources](https://github.com/patternfly/patternfly/tree/v6/src/patternfly/base/tokens) include files for both light and dark themes.
+[Our token resources](https://github.com/patternfly/patternfly/tree/v6/src/patternfly/base/tokens) include styles for both light and dark themes.
 When dark theme is enabled, your product will automatically pull dark theme tokens in order to adapt visual styles appropriately.

 ## Best practices